-For non-preferred providers who do not code and/or submit claims, the following information must be filed with us within the time frame specified in your certificate of coverage.
+For out-of-network providers who do not code and/or submit claims, the following information must be filed with us within the time frame specified in your certificate of coverage.

 Covered persons who receive health care services in a country other than the United States will need to pay for expenses up front and then submit the claim to us for reimbursement.
 We will reimburse you for any covered amount in U.S. currency.
 The reimbursed amount will be based on the U.S. equivalency rate that is in effect on the date you paid the claim or on the date of service if paid date is not known.

 Enrollee claim submission time frames are specific to the certificate of coverage.
 A typical time frame is 90 days from service date, but can vary based on the specific certificate provided.
 Enrollees can submit any type of form as a claim as long as it meets the criteria below:

 Enrollees who are enrolled in coverage but fail to make premium payment by the assigned due date have a grace period before their coverage can be terminated.
 The grace period is different for individuals who receive an advance premium tax credit (APTC) and those who do not.
 Individuals receiving an APTC have a grace period of three months.
 Those who do not receive an APTC have a grace period that is set by state law or regulations.What does claim pending mean?

 Claim pending means the issuer has not yet paid the medical claim.How are claims paid during the grace period and following months?

 If we pay for more benefits than what we are liable to pay for under this policy, including, but not limited to, benefits paid in error by us, we can recover the excess benefit payments from any person, organization, physician, hospital, or other health care provider that has received such excess benefit payments.
 We can also recover such excess benefit payments from any other insurance company, service plan, or benefit plan that has received such excess benefit payments.